SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Pros of being selective:
 - A few PES clubs (like ECell), try to be extremely selective with their members.
-This generates hype over being a 'member of ECell'.
+This generates initial hype over being a 'member of ECell'.
 - People believe that less members means less dilution and you can focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of 100 members on a groupchat but nobody responding.